Our Truly Sensational Team

 Jodie Wilford

-Assistant to Director, Allied Health Assistant
+Admin, Allied Health Assistant

 Jodie has been a vital part of Therapy4life for over four years, serving as assistant to the director with strong interpersonal skills.
 She is qualified in Community Service and is dedicated to helping vulnerable individuals.
 Jodie's contributions have been crucial to Therapy4Life's development.
 Her positive attitude and warmth have earned her the team's respect and admiration.